-Seasonal fruits and vegetables are picked at their prime of ripeness.
-Their content of nutrients, sugars, and water is at its highest.
+Seasonal fruits and vegetables are at their prime of ripeness when picked.
+Therefore, their nutrients, sugars, and water content are at their highest.
 Besides, They provide our body with the required nutritional needs for that season.

-Brassicas are high in minerals and vitamins, which are crucial for our immune system to fight off cold and flu.
-Summer vegetables, with their bright colors, are high in antioxidants providing our skin sun protection.
+Brassicas are high in minerals and vitamins, which are crucial for our immune system to fight colds and flu.
+In contrast, with their bright colors, summer vegetables are high in antioxidants, providing our skin with sun protection.
 They are also high in water content, which keeps us hydrated.

 2- Good for the environment

-Next time you go shopping, take a look at the source of the product.
-You won’t believe the distance they travel to get to our markets.
-When people eat by the season, the pressure on providers will increase to seek local producers.
-This will have a great impact on our carbon footprint by decreasing fuel burning.
+Next time you go shopping, take a look at the source of the product to see the distance they travel to get to your market.
+However, if people eat by the season, the pressure on providers will increase to seek local producers, which will significantly impact our carbon footprint.

 For the traveling food to get to the consumer safely, companies have to spray it regularly with pesticides to keep bugs at bay.
 They also apply preservatives and wax to keep the freshness the longest possible.
 If seasonal eating is encouraged, only close-by food will be available, so there will be minimal need to use chemicals.